Leaves are turning green, flowers are blossoming, and people are waking up from their wintertime hibernation.

 In this case, you can either charge an entry fee for your fundraiser, or you can charge for food items while the fundraiser is going on.
 Make sure you have enough volunteers to serve and prepare food, as well as sell tickets and organize entertainment.

 If you’re nervous about preparing food for everyone, you can ask participants to bring their own food and have them purchase a “spot” at your community garden picnic.
 You can provide refreshments and games.

 As the weather begins to get warmer, there are ample opportunities to get everyone to join one of your spring fundraisers.
 Spring is also THE time to get outside and moving, which is why most of our suggested fundraisers happen outdoors.

-Seasonal fundraisers are a great way to add some novelty and excitement to your yearly fundraising strategy and are a foolproof way to test which ideas work for your nonprofit (and you can make annual) and which ones don’t.
+Seasonal fundraisers are a great way to add some novelty and excitement to your yearly fundraising strategy and are a foolproof way to test which ideas work for your nonprofit and which ones don’t.
+And as you do that, remember to try Donorbox’s simple, donor-friendly, and highly efficient fundraising tools that will help you raise more money and boost outreach!